 Description of two spotted spider mites

 Spider mites are tiny and difficult to see with the naked eye.
 A convenient detection technique is to hold a sheet of white paper under a branch and then shake or tap the branch against the paper.
 The mites, if present, will show up as tiny, slow-moving specks on the paper.
+Adults and nymphs are white with two, more or less dark, greenish spots (summer coloration).

 Life cycle of two spotted spider mites